Carsomyr6/Jarnip/README.md

 - Class-specific equipment designed to increase gameplay variety
 - Expands game itemization while preserving the overall balance of the original game
 - Lore-friendly descriptions that feel at home in the Forgotten Realms setting
-- Designed for a Vanilla+ SCS/Insane setting
+- Designed for a Vanilla+ SCS/Insane playthroughs

 **Installation**